Dosage Form: capsule

 Serious skin reactions

 There have been post-marketing reports of hypersensitivity and anaphylaxis associated with use of acetaminophen.
 Clinical signs included swelling of the face, mouth, and throat, respiratory distress, urticaria, rash, pruritus, and vomiting.
 There were infrequent reports of life-threatening anaphylaxis requiring emergency medical attention.
-Instruct patients to discontinue Butalbital, Acetaminophen and Caffeine Capsules immediately and seek medical care if they experience these symptoms.
-Do not prescribe Butalbital, Acetaminophen and Caffeine Capsules for patients with acetaminophen allergy.
+Instruct patients to discontinue Butalbital, Acetaminophen, and Caffeine Capsules, USP immediately and seek medical care if they experience these symptoms.
+Do not prescribe Butalbital, Acetaminophen, and Caffeine Capsules, USP for patients with acetaminophen allergy.

 This product may impair mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
 Such tasks should be avoided while taking this product.